pl2599/Natural-Language-Processing---Spooky-Data/README.md

 2. HPL's 'Shunned house', 'tempest mountain', and 'yog sothoth' are also some unique combinations.
 3. MWS's 'fellow creatures', 'native country', and 'natural philosophy' are quite frequent occurences.

+There are several bigrams that are quite unique to each author.

 ## Word Pairs Dataset

-Now we want to analyze any pair of words that might show up in each text.
+What if we want to look at pairs but not necessarily pairs that are consecutive?
+In other words, we may want to analyze any pair of words that might show up in each text.
 This is separate from our bigram analysis because the pairs are irrespective of their adjacency, as long as they exist in the same text/passage.

 ## Frequency of Word Pairs
 ![alt text](figs/Pairs_frequency.png)